ShreyasiPathak/AutomaticStructuringBreastCancerReports/README.md

 # AutomaticStructuringBreastCancerReports
-Automatic Structuring of Breast Cancer Radiology Reports for Quality Assurance Conditional Random Field used for automatic structuring
+Automatic Structuring of Breast Cancer Radiology Reports for Quality Assurance.
+Conditional Random Field used for automatic structuring.